ArctosDB/documentation-wiki/_how_to/How-to-load-Data-Entry-linked-Attributes.markdown

 ---
-title: How To Approve Attribute Records Entered via Data Entry Form
+title: How To Enter Attribute Records
 layout: default_toc
 ---